The Frogmen: Production

+The Underwater Demolition Team has been deployed since World War II for reconnaissance duties, clearing underwater obstacles planted by the enemy, executing advance landings on beaches and launching underwater attacks on enemy ships.
+The team was the forerunner of the Navy SEALs.
+Many Navy SEALs have cited this film as their inspiration for joining the SEAL teams, including Richard Marcinko (the first commanding officer of SEAL Team Six and Red Cell), the Medal of Honor recipient Michael E. Thornton and Dennis Chalker.

 Producer Paul Short of Allied Artists protested the use of the title The Frogmen by Twentieth Century-Fox, asserting that he had established prior claim to it.
 Eventually, Short dropped his claim and Twentieth Century-Fox was allowed to use the title.
-Short's production was never made.
-Several major studios were interested in producing films about the Underwater Demolition Teams, but only Twentieth Century-Fox obtained an exclusive guarantee of cooperation from the U.S. Navy.
+Several major studios were interested in producing films about the Underwater Demolition Team, but only Twentieth Century-Fox obtained an exclusive guarantee of cooperation from the U.S. Navy.

-Henry Hathaway, one of the studio's most well received directors, was originally set to direct the film, which was to feature Millard Mitchell in a starring role.
-Richard Conte was also originally set to play "Pete Vincent", while Jack Elam was first cast as "Sleepy", and Craig Hill was set to play "Lt.
-J. G. Franklin".
-Assistant director Dick Mayberry briefly filled in for director Lloyd Bacon when Bacon fell ill with influenza.
+Henry Hathaway was originally set to direct the film, which was to feature Millard Mitchell in a starring role.
+Richard Conte was also originally set to play Pete Vincent, while Jack Elam was first cast as Sleepy and Craig Hill was set to play Lt.
+J. G. Franklin.
+Assistant director Dick Mayberry briefly substituted for director Lloyd Bacon when Bacon fell ill with influenza.
+Because of the production's working conditions, all female roles were removed from the screenplay and none appears in the completed film.

-Producer Sam Engel wrote an original story, titled "Frogmen in Korea", as an intended follow-up to The Frogmen, but the project soon dissolved.
-A one-hour television remake of The Frogmen, titled Deep Water, was broadcast in May 1957 on The 20th Century Fox Hour.
-The program was directed by Roy Del Ruth and starred Ralph Meeker (Lawrence), James Whitmore (Flannigan), and Richard Arlen (Vincent).

-Because working conditions for The Frogmen were deemed too "riotous" for women, all female roles were written out of the screenplay and none appeared in the completed film.
-Jack Warden makes an uncredited appearance in the beginning of the film as a crew member of the transport ship.

-Co-star Gary Merrill, in the role of the captain of UDT-4's transport ship, delivers the line of dialog, "Looks like you've got what amounts to a legal mutiny on your hands", that is virtually identical to a line that he spoke two years earlier in the World War II Army Air Force drama Twelve O'Clock High.

-The filming of the submarine sequence took place on the deck of USS Kleinsmith (APD-134) while the ship was off Key West, FL on 11 January 1951.
-Much of the boat and high-speed transport scenes were shot between 15 January and 6 February 1951 from the deck of Kleinsmith, while the ship was off St. Thomas, U.S. Virgin Islands.
-USS Taconic (AGC-17) appeared as the command ship.
-As spoken in dialog, the submarine's name sounds like "USS Jackass 259", but is actually "USS Jack SS-259".
-The real USS Jack (SS-259) was not actually used in the film, as it was not in commission at the time.
+The filming of the submarine sequence took place on the deck of USS Kleinsmith while the ship was near Key West, Florida on January 11, 1951.
+Much of the boat and high-speed transport scenes were shot between January 15 and February 6 from the deck of Kleinsmith while the ship was near Saint Thomas, U.S. Virgin Islands.
+USS Taconic (AGC-17) appears as the command ship.
+The script mentions the USS Jack, but the ship was not used in the film, as it was commissioned at the time.

-Many United States Navy SEALs have cited this film as their inspiration for joining the SEAL Teams, including Richard Marcinko (the first Commanding Officer of SEAL Team Six and Red Cell), the Medal of Honor recipient Michael E. Thornton, and Dennis Chalker.
+Producer Samuel Engel wrote an original story titled "Frogmen in Korea" as a sequel to The Frogmen, but the project soon dissolved.
+A one-hour television remake of The Frogmen titled Deep Water was broadcast in May 1957 on The 20th Century Fox Hour.
+The program was directed by Roy Del Ruth and starred Ralph Meeker (Lawrence), James Whitmore (Flannigan) and Richard Arlen (Vincent).